 The Immigration Representation Project, established by the Fund for New Citizens at the New York Community Trust, is a model collaboration among legal agencies in New York City that represents indigent immigrants and asylum seekers facing deportation.

-The Tahirih Justice Center works to protect immigrant women and girls seeking justice in the United States from gender-based violence.
-Utilizing in-house attorneys and leveraging pro bono attorneys, Tahirih empowers its clients to achieve justice and equality through holistic direct legal services and national public policy advocacy.
+The Tahirih Justice Center, with offices in Baltimore and Washington, DC, works to protect immigrant women and girls seeking justice in the United States from gender-based violence.
+Utilizing in-house attorneys and leveraging pro bono law firms, Tahirih provides holistic direct legal services as well as national public policy advocacy.

 View more Morton and Jane Blaustein Foundation Human Rights grants.